jerrywu001/vue3-toastify/docs/docs/usage/limit.md

 # Limit the number of toast displayed

 Notifications are useful to get the attention of the user.
 But displaying too many of them can also be counterproductive.
-The `GlobalOptions` expose a `limit` prop to meet your needs.
+The [container props](../api/container.md) expose a `limit` prop to meet your needs.

-::: tip WHAT HAPPENS TO THE NOTIFICATIONS THAT ARE NOT DISPLAYED ? 🧐 They are added to a queue.
+::: danger What happens to the notifications that are not displayed ? 🧐 Because they are added to a queue.
 They will be displayed as soon as a slot is free.
 :::

 ::: sandbox